MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/center-of-excellence.md

 Determine whether the AI CoE operates as an extension of an existing Cloud CoE or functions as a standalone team.
 Define workflows to ensure that AI projects align with business goals.

-- *Identify strategic opportunities:* Collaborate with business leaders to uncover AI use cases, prioritizing those with high business value and feasibility.
+- *Identify strategic opportunities:* Collaborate with business leaders to uncover AI use cases.
+Prioritize use cases with high business value and feasibility.

 - *Create an implementation roadmap:* Develop a timeline for AI adoption, specifying the necessary infrastructure, tools, and personnel.